Frequently Asked Questions

 How much does the partner family pay for their new home?

 The primary criterion for the price of the home is affordability.
 As a minimum, the home is priced at the construction cost.
-In addition, the selling price may include such items as a septic system or construction management.
 The cost of the land and infrastructure are not included in the selling price of the home to the family.

 How does the partner family finance the home purchase?